RyanCocking/pong/README.md

 # Pong

 A clone of the classic arcade game, Pong.
+Written in C++ and SFML as a learning exercise.

 ## Compilation: Linux